California officials blasted for prison coronavirus outbreak

 “The thought that we don’t care or I don’t care personally, that’s the farthest from the truth,” Diaz said.

-McGuire said 24 out of 25 intensive care beds in San Mateo County are full, with eight of those patients from San Quentin.
+McGuire said 24 out of 25 intensive care beds in Marin County are full, with eight of those patients from San Quentin.

 J. Clark Kelso, a federal court-appointed receiver who controls medical care in the prison system, said 42 of San Quentin’s inmates have been sent to outside hospitals.

-Note: This story has been corrected to accurately reference the county with 24 out of 25 ICU beds full.